drewcrawford/drewcrawford.github.io/rust/index.md

 fn moving(self);
 ```

 is a *moving* function.
-This means that the ownership of the thing is transferred to the function.  e.g.
+This means that the ownership of the thing is transferred into the function.
+(So a lot like a moving closure)  e.g.

 ```rust
 #[derive(Debug)]